AvolitesLtd/TitanManual/docs/titan-basics/workspace-windows.md

 You can save workspace layouts, allowing you to reconfigure either all the windows on one screen, or all the windows on all the screens, at the touch of a button.

-Workspace layouts are saved to the Workspaces touch buttons to the left of the A-G menu buttons and above the wheel displays (except on Diamond 9, Diamond 7,  Sapphire Touch and Titan Go where they are on the left side of the screen).
+Workspace layouts are saved to the Workspaces touch buttons.
+Depending on the console these are either above the Wheel displays or in a bar down the side of the screen.

 ![Workspaces](/docs/images/Recoding-a-Workspace-Layout.png)